cappuccino/cappuccino.org/source/learn/simple-tableview.html.markdown

         return [_names count];
     }

-This method will insert the elements of CPMutableArray into each row.
+And then the method to actually return the elements of each row:

     :::objj
     - (id)tableView:(CPTableView)aTableView objectValueForTableColumn:(CPTableColumn)aColumn row:(CPInteger)aRowIndex